Part 6-1: How AI Is Changing Web UI Development

 Part 1-2 covers this in the context of team skills, and the core point bears repeating here with more specificity.

-This means that test coverage, code review practices, and functional validation have become more important in AI-assisted workflows, not less.
+This means that test coverage, code review practices, and functional validation have become even more important in AI-assisted workflows, not less.
 But more importantly, what you test needs to shift in specific ways.

 What stays the same